syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 ### Document load failed event

 The [UnhandledConditionOccurred](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_UnhandledConditionOccurred) event triggers when document loading fails in the `SfPdfViewer`.
-That is,
+That is:

 * When any corrupted document is loaded.
 * When any non-PDF document is loaded.
-The [UnhandledConditionEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.UnhandledConditionEventArgs.html) will return the `Title` and `Description` message for the failure reason and the `Handled` option to enable/disable the default error alert view.
+The [UnhandledConditionEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.UnhandledConditionEventArgs.html) will return the `Title` and `Description` message for the failure reason and the `Handled` option to enable or disable the default error alert view.

 You can prevent displaying the default error alert view by setting the `Handled` value to `true`.
 The default value of `Handled` is `false`.